+The committee amendments:
-The committee amendments provide that employees, board members, or consultants of a pharmacy benefit manager or pharmaceutical manufacturer will be prohibited from serving as an alternate public member of the board, and additionally prohibit pharmacy services administrative organizations, pharmacies, and pharmacists from serving on the Board.

-The committee amendments add a requirement that the meetings of the Board will generally be subject to the requirements of the "Senator Byron M. Baer Open Public Meetings Act."

-The committee amendments provide that Board members will not be civilly liable for actions taken or recommendations made by the member within the scope of the member's functions as a member, except in the case of malice.
-The amendments also provide that members of the board will be indemnified and their defense of any action provided for in the same manner and to the same extent as employees of the State under the "New Jersey Tort Claims Act."

-The committee amendments revise the provisions of the bill establishing a stakeholder council to remove language indicating the council is "in but not of" the Board, and to revise the membership of the council to specify that one of the public members is to be a representative of Medicaid managed care organizations and that one of the public members is to be a representative of wholesale distributors.

-The committee amendments remove a requirement for the Board to review the use of a reverse auction market place as a possible approach to reduce pharmaceutical drug product costs in the State, and additionally require the Board to review the options of: 1) revising the number of permitted cost sharing tiers and the limitations on cost sharing amounts; 2) enhancing distribution of specialty drugs; 3) developing new supply pipelines; 4) facilitating the availability of new interchangeable biological products; and 5) promoting the administration of pharmaceutical drug products in the most cost-effective settings.

-The committee amendments expand the Board's study of the generic drug marketplace to additionally include a study of the brand name and specialty drug marketplaces.

-The committee amendments replace a provision requiring the Board to study whether pharmacy benefit managers establish high prices for payers and low reimbursement rates for pharmacies with a provision requiring the Board to take appropriate measures to restrict practices that artificially inflate profits in specific areas of the pharmaceutical supply chain without delivering improvements in quality of care or reducing pharmaceutical drug costs.
+- 1) prohibit employees, board members, or consultants of a pharmacy benefit manager or pharmaceutical manufacturer from serving as an alternate public member of the board, and additionally prohibit pharmacy services administrative organizations, pharmacies, and pharmacists from serving on the Board; - 2) require Board meetings to generally be subject to the "Senator Byron M. Baer Open Public Meetings Act"; - 3) provide that Board members will not be civilly liable for actions taken or recommendations made by the members within the scope of the members' functions, except in the case of malice, and will be indemnified and defended as employees of the State under the "New Jersey Tort Claims Act"; - 4) remove language indicating the council is "in but not of" the Board, and revise the membership of the council to specify that, instead of having three members of the public, the council will include one member of the public, one representative of Medicaid managed care organizations, and one representative of wholesale distributors; - 5) remove a requirement for the Board to review the use of a reverse auction market place as a possible approach to reduce pharmaceutical drug product costs in the State, and additionally require the Board to review the options of: a) revising the number of permitted cost sharing tiers and the limitations on cost sharing amounts; b) enhancing distribution of specialty drugs; c) developing new supply pipelines; d) facilitating the availability of new biological products; and e) promoting the administration of pharmaceutical drug products in the most cost-effective settings; - 6) expand the Board's study of the generic drug marketplace to additionally include a study of the brand name and specialty drug marketplaces; - 7) replace a provision requiring the Board to study whether pharmacy benefit managers establish high prices for payers and low reimbursement rates for pharmacies with a provision requiring the Board to take appropriate measures to restrict practices that artificially inflate profits in specific areas of the pharmaceutical supply chain without delivering improvements in quality of care or reducing pharmaceutical drug costs;

-The committee amendments revise the bill to make any provisions relevant to pharmacy benefit managers apply to pharmacy services administrative organizations as well, including a requirement for the Board to conduct a study of practices used by these entities that may impact pharmaceutical drug product costs, language requiring these entities to provide certain information when requested by the Board and for the Board to review data concerning those entities, and provisions concerning the confidentiality of information submitted by the entities.

-The committee amendments make it a crime of the fourth degree to knowingly divulge, disclose, or use records or files containing information or data determined to be a trade secret or confidential or proprietary information, and make it a disorderly persons offense to knowingly examine records or files containing information or data determined to be a trade secret or confidential or proprietary information for any reason other than a reason necessitated by the performance of official duties.

-The committee amendments add a provision requiring that, whenever records and files are used in connection with the prosecution of a person for knowingly divulging, disclosing, using, or examining records or files containing information or data in a prohibited manner, the defendant will be given access to those records and files, the court will review the records and files in camera, and the portion of the court record containing the records and files will be sealed.
+- 8) make provisions relevant to pharmacy benefit managers apply to pharmacy services administrative organizations as well, including a requirement for the Board to conduct a study of practices used by these entities that may impact pharmaceutical drug product costs, include language requiring these entities to provide certain information when requested by the Board and for the Board to review data concerning those entities, and provisions concerning the confidentiality of information submitted by the entities; - 9) make it a crime of the fourth degree to knowingly divulge, disclose, or use records or files containing information or data determined to be a trade secret or confidential or proprietary information, and make it a disorderly persons offense to knowingly examine records or files containing information or data determined to be a trade secret or confidential or proprietary information for any reason other than a reason necessitated by the performance of official duties; - 10) require that, whenever records and files are used in connection with the prosecution of a person for knowingly divulging, disclosing, using, or examining records or files containing information or data in a prohibited manner, the defendant will be given access to those records and files, the court will review the records and files in camera, and the portion of the court record containing the records and files will be sealed; and - 11) make technical changes involving internal cross-citations, to correct a typo, and to make a formatting change to the synopsis.